vimcki/vim-quickfile/README.md

   eliminate second and third step.
 All you have to do is think 'I want to see configuration file' and hit correct mapping

+## Installation

+Install as any other vim plugin.

+* vim-plug: ```Plug 'vimcki/vim-quickfile'```
+* vundle: ```Plugin 'vimcki/vim-quickfile'```

+git is required for finding project root in case of reference file missing in current directory.

+fzf.vim plugin is required if you want to load multiple files in single reference.

 ## How to use this plugin?

 First you need a mapping to call QuickFile function with reference name.
 This